Richard Howe, 1st Earl Howe: Later career

+The King George V class battleship HMS Howe bore his name.

 Family

 On 10 March 1758 Howe married Mary Hartop; they had three daughters.
-His titles of Viscount and Earl Howe therefore became extinct with a lack of a male heir.
-His eldest daughter Sophia Howe became Baroness Howe in her own right: she married twice, firstly to The Hon.
+His title of Earl Howe therefore became extinct with a lack of a male heir, while his viscountcy went to his younger brother, William Howe.
+His eldest daughter Sophia inherited his barony; she married twice, firstly to the Hon.
 Penn Assheton Curzon, son of Assheton Curzon, 1st Viscount Curzon, and his first wife Esther Hanmer, and secondly, in 1812, to Sir Jonathan Waller.
 She died on 3 December 1835 aged 73, and is buried in Holy Trinity Church, Penn, Buckinghamshire.
 Sophia's eldest surviving son, Richard, was created Earl Howe in 1821.